mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 In the previous chapter we discovered how a Proton admin could import templates and how Proton admin and developers can deploy environments and services.
 This is table stake for Proton but not where Proton shines.
 You start appreciating the value of Proton when you start considering how admins can maintain the deployments for day2 operations.
 This is what we will explore in this chapter.

+> Important: a certain level of familiarity with editing CloudFormation templates is required for this chapter.

 ### Updating the environment template [ PLATFORM ADMIN ]

-Let's say the platform administrator team has a new standard for VPC deployments that require enabling `VPC flow log`.
+Let's imagine that the platform administrator team has a new compliance requirement for VPC deployments that necessitates enabling `VPC flow log`.
 This was not enabled in the original environment templates.

 Open the CloudFormation template that represent the environment infrastructure and add the following YAML code right after the VPC and subnets definition: